 This page lays out how PPC works and how you can use it for your company.
 Read on to determine the best ways for you (and your partner realtors) to reach new clients on search engines and social networks!

 A lot of different companies offer PPC solutions for realtors.

-The most popular is Google, which runs on a system called Google AdWords.
+The most popular is Google, which runs on a system called Google Ads.

-In Google AdWords, you research different keywords that you’d like to target.
+In Google Ads, you research different keywords that you’d like to target.
 These targets usually reflect some part of your customer demographic so you can effectively reach more potential customers.

 One valuable keyword for your real estate company may be “houses for sale in [your city]” or “real estate consultants in [your city].”
 That way, when someone types those phrases into Google, they’ll see your company in the ads, click on it, and go to your site.